 The San Francisco City Attorney’s Office’s affirmative litigation program pursues public interest cases under California’s Unfair Competition Law.
 These cases are funded virtually exclusively by civil recoveries — not taxpayer dollars.
-The award-winning program, for which the National Association of Consumer Advocates recognized Dennis Herrera as its 2009 Consumer Attorney of the Year, reflects voter-enacted changes to California law that require civil penalties recovered by public prosecutors to be used to enforce consumer protection laws.
+The award-winning program reflects voter-enacted changes to California law that require civil penalties recovered by public prosecutors to be used to enforce consumer protection laws.
 Since voters passed the amendments as part of Proposition 64 in 2004, our office has successfully challenged unlawful business practices that include price-fixing, illegal marketing, credit card collections arbitration scams and more.

 The unit has won equally important industry changes to protect consumer privacy, reformed discriminatory practices in health insurance and media metrics, shuttered an unlawful immigration law practice, halted predatory evictions, ended fraudulent product marketing, and recovered wages and benefits for victims of wage theft.
 As part of this work, the San Francisco City Attorney’s Office launched a pioneering partnership with Yale Law School, called the San Francisco Affirmative Litigation Project, that pairs law students with lawyers from across the office who are working on complex affirmative litigation matters.